APSL/django-yubin/docs/mailviews.rst

 To add an attachment to your mail you just have to remember that `render_to_message` returns a `EmailMessage` instance, so you can use https://docs.djangoproject.com/en/dev/topics/email/

-As usually we sent just an attachment, we have created a class thats tries to save your time allowing to sent an attachent just passing the file name or a file object
+As usually we sent just an attachment, we have created a class that tries to save your time allowing to sent an attachent just passing the file name or a file object

 .. code:: python